PythonRSAS/pythonrsas.github.io/_posts/2020-01-07-2-T-Tests---Signal-to-Noise.md

 The t-test is a type of **signal-to-noise** test.

 ### One-sample t-test of the mean
-Also called the "location test", the one-sample t-test compares one sample mean to a null hypothesized mean.
+Also called the *"location test"*, the one-sample t-test compares one sample mean to a null hypothesized mean.

 The comparison has to be standardized by something--the standard error the mean (population standard deviation, approximated by sample, devided by square root of sample size)